infoeducatie/gazeta/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.6.3 =
+- Added the fb_og_locale filter so that plugins or themes can override the Open Graph locale tag

+= 1.6.2.2 =
+- Bug fix: Google+, Twitter and Facebook profile fields would not be available on the user profile if Yoast SEO was not active

+= 1.6.2.1 =
+- Fix: Eliminates php notices introduced on 1.6.2

+= 1.6.2 =
+- Fix: Replaces all spaces by %20 on URLs (og:url, og:image, etc...), thanks to "Doc75"

+= 1.6.1 =
+* WPML compatibility: If the frontpage is set as "latest posts" and a custom homepage description is used, it can now be translated to other languages in WPML - String translation

+= 1.6 =
+* Added og:image:width and og:image:height tags if Facebook is having problems loading the image when the post is shared for the first time
+* Added the possibility to choose the Twitter Card Type
+* It's now possible to hide the author tags on pages
+* Fix: SubHeading plugin was not found on multisite
+* Fix: On the image attachment pages the og:image tag was not correctly set
+* Fix: Several PHP notices fixed
+* Updated FacebookLocales.xml

 = 1.5.2 =
 * Fix: Fatal error integrating with WPSEO's last version